WordPress/debug-bar/readme.txt

 There are numerous other add-ons available to get more insight into, for instance, the registered Post Types, Shortcodes, WP Cron, Language file loading, Actions and Filters and so on.
 Just [search the plugin directory for 'Debug Bar'](https://wordpress.org/plugins/search/debug+bar/).

 == Upgrade Notice ==

+= 1.0 =
+Improved compatibility with the WordPress.com toolbar in Jetpack

 = 0.9 =
 Added panel navigation to toolbar.